 11. First Aid Kit (Or At Least Band Aids)

-Pack a small first aid kit or at least a package of band-aids.
+Pack a small first aid kit or at least a package of bandages.
 (They will be significantly cheaper if you buy them before getting on the ship.)
-We end up needing at least one band-aid almost every trip.
-For someone cutting a hand during a cooking class excursion, getting scratched on coral or rocky beach, or just your run of the mill skin knee.
+We end up needing at least one bandage almost every trip, whether for someone cutting a hand during a cooking class excursion, getting scratched on coral or rocky beach, or just your run-of-the-mill skin knee.

 12. Sanitizer